DPnimo11/paint/README.md

 # paint

-A javascript implementation of paint
+A javascript implementation of paint \

+## TODO:
+Replace prompt for resizing with slider